Birds Florida

 White Ibis With White Body, Long Curved Orange Beak, And Pink Legs Foraging In Shallow Wetlands

-The White Ibis Is A Familiar Florida Birds with Long Beaks Resident With White Plumage, Black Wingtips And A Long Downward Curving Orange Bill.
-It Feeds Mainly On Crustaceans And Insects In Wetlands Tidal Flats And Marshes.
+The White Ibis Is A Familiar Florida Birds With Long Beaks Species Recognized By Its White Plumage Black Wingtips And Long Downward Curving Orange Bill.
+It Feeds On Crustaceans Insects And Small Aquatic Creatures Found In Wetlands Marshes And Tidal Flats.

 Willet